ewan-klein/carneades/README.md

 This is a pedagogically-oriented attempt to implement aspects of the [Carneades Argument Evaluation framework](http://carneades.github.io/carneades/Carneades/).
 It closely follows the Haskell implementation in the [CarneadesDSL package](https://hackage.haskell.org/package/CarneadesDSL).

 The libraries needed to run this code on DICE are already available (except that the plotting functionality is currently not supported).
-So if you are happy to work on DICE, you are ready to go.
+Just remember that you need to use ``python3.4``.
+So if you are happy to work on DICE, you are ready to go. :smile:

 If you want to install the necessary libraries on your own machine, however, read on.